Makati Central Business District

-The Makati Central Business District (Makati CBD) is a privately owned financial and central business district in the Philippines located in the heart of Makati in Metro Manila.
+The Makati Central Business District (Makati CBD) (Note: Sentrong Distrito ng Negosyo sa Makati) is a privately owned financial and central business district in the Philippines located in the heart of Makati in Metro Manila.
 It is politically and administratively known as "Central Cluster" in the West District of Makati.
 It is different from the Makati civic center known as "Makati Poblacion" which is situated at the northeast portion of the district.
 It is bounded by EDSA, Amorsolo Street, Ayala Avenue, Gil Puyat Avenue, Osmeña Highway, South Luzon Expressway, Metro Manila Skyway, Zobel Roxas Street, Ocampo Street, Metropolitan Avenue, Nicanor Garcia Street, Kalayaan Avenue, Makati Avenue, Anza Street, Polaris Street, Orion Street, Mercedes Street, Amapola Street and Estrella Street.
 The whole district occupies the barangays of San Antonio, San Lorenzo, Bel-Air, and Urdaneta.

 Many of the skyscrapers in Metro Manila are in this area.
 The business district is also considered one of the most vibrant commercial districts in Southeast Asia.
-It contains the Ayala Center, one of the region's major shopping centers.
+It contains the Ayala Center, which is one of the region's biggest shopping centers.

 The financial district is managed by two groups—the Makati Commercial Estates Association (MaCEA) and the Ayala Property Management Corporation (APMC).